matthias-reis/carda-gatsby/content/articles/2020/09/the-ocean-collective-founder-robin-staps.md

 **Anne:** All in all you are pretty much into concept albums.
 Sometimes it's about scales, sometimes about depth zones of waters, and sometimes about geological ages.

-With your new album "Phanerozoic&nbsp;II" you continue the concept that started in 2018 with the first part "Phanerozoic&nbsp;I".
+With your new album "Phanerozoic II" you continue the concept that started in 2018 with the first part "Phanerozoic I".
 How did you get the idea to dedicate an album to the Phanerozoic?
 Or even before that to the Precambrian[^1]?

 **Robin:** The idea is already relatively old.
 We published "Precambrian" in 2007.
 At that time I was very much involved with geological ages.
 The connection with the album is that I studied geography at that time.
 I tried to visualize the music of "Precambrian".
 In front of my inner eye, I saw prehistoric scenes and landscapes.
 Somehow it was all very fitting.
 The theme complements the archaic and monumental music well.
 After "Precambrian" we did quite different things.
 But somehow I had the feeling that there was still a gap somewhere that we had to fill.
 From a conceptual and from a musical point of view.
 I figured out what was missing was the Phanerozoic.
 The time in which we still live today, but which already began 550 million years ago.

 ## "The idea for the collaboration with Katatonia was born in 2009"

 Between the albums "Precambrian" and "Heliocentric", which were groundbreaking for us in different ways, something was also missing musically.
 With "Precambrian" we found our sound back then.
 On The other hand, "Heliocentric" was a completely new beginning with Loïc's vocals, which may have initially offended some people.
-I wanted to close this gap with "Phanerozoic&nbsp;I" and "Phanerozoic&nbsp;II".
+I wanted to close this gap with "Phanerozoic I" and "Phanerozoic II".
 I think that worked out pretty well.
 The two records are not only a journey into the past but also show where we stand as a band in 2020.

 **Anne:** You worked together with Katatonia for one song on each of both parts.
 How did the collaboration with Jonas Renzke develop?
 Did you record both songs in one session?